stacks-network/docs/src/pages/smart-contracts/overview.md

 ## Learning Clarity

+You can experiment Clarity directly from your browser, without any setup thanks to our [Interactive tour](/smart-contracts/interactive-tour).
-The tutorials are ordered from "beginner" to "advanced."
-Start with the [Hello World tutorial](/smart-contracts/hello-world-tutorial), then learn how to construct [a counter](/smart-contracts/counter-tutorial), and finally, learn how to [test your smart contracts](/smart-contracts/testing-contracts) using Mocha.
+Once familiar with Clarity's syntax, you can learn see how Smart contracts can be written and deployed, using the [Hello World tutorial](/smart-contracts/hello-world-tutorial), then learn how to construct [a counter](/smart-contracts/counter-tutorial), and finally, learn how to [test your smart contracts](/smart-contracts/testing-contracts) using Mocha.